aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Desktop Engineering/Guides/Install_Q_CLI_for_Windows/index.md

 by Craig Cooley

 ### Introduction
-Amazon Kiro CLI is currently available for Linux and macOS, however there is not a native Windows version available.
-Microsoft includes 'Windows Subsystem for Linux' on Windows 11, Window Server 2022 and Windows Server 2025 which can run the Linux distributions supports by Kiro CLI.
-(Ubuntu 22 and 24).
+Amazon Kiro CLI is currently available for Linux and macOS, however a native version for Windows is not available.
+Microsoft includes 'Windows Subsystem for Linux' on Windows 11, Server 2022, and Server 2025 which can run the Linux distributions supported by Kiro CLI.

 Below are the basic instructions for installing Kiro CLI on Windows which offers customers a way to use Amazon Kiro CLI and interact directly with the Windows OS.
+To use Kiro CLI to interact with AWS commands, kiro-cli is preinstalled in Amazon CloudShell.

-### Here are two Examples of Kiro CLI interaction with Windows OS from WSL:
+### Here are two Examples of using Kiro CLI to interact with Windows from WSL:
-Kiro will initially detect that it's running on Linux and may not offer to run command directly on Windows.
-Simply tell Kiro that's it's running in WSL.

 #### Example 1: Ask Kiro to check when Windows was last updated: